 Submissions received in response to the statement of essential facts will be taken into account in preparing the report and recommendation to the Parliamentary Secretary.
-A recommendation to the Parliamentary Secretary will be made in a report on or before 4 March 2015 (or such later date as the Parliamentary Secretary may allow).
+A recommendation to the Parliamentary Secretary will be made in a report on or before

+11 September 2015 (or such later date as the Parliamentary Secretary allows under section 269ZHI of the Act).